 Your storefront is not the only means by which your business engages with consumers.
 Smart marketers that know how TripAdvisor positively impacts credibility are constantly on the lookout for opportunities to highlight their TripAdvisor listing.

-Consider including snippets of reviews on printed media or other collateral, or explore ways to include a link on your website using one of the many widgets currently available, courtesy of TripAdvisor.
+Consider including snippets of reviews on printed media or other collateral, or explore ways to include a link on your website using one of the many widgets currently available, courtesy of TripAdvisor and third parties.
 You can find the HTML as well as a variety of widgets on this page.
 If you are not interested in including a widget, then you can take a more modest approach and include a contextual link on your homepage that points your visitors to your TripAdvisor profile.

 Winning a Certificate of Excellence